spyder-ide/spyder-docs/doc/plugins/lineprofiler.rst

 Spyder Line Profiler
 ####################

-**Spyder-Line-Profiler** is a plugin to run the Python `line_profiler <https://pypi.python.org/pypi/line_profiler>`_.
+**Spyder-Line-Profiler** is a plugin to run the Python `line profiler <https://pypi.python.org/pypi/line_profiler>`_.
+This package profiles the time that individual lines of code take to execute.

 .. image:: /images/lineprofiler/lineprofiler-overview.png
    :alt: Spyder with the Line Profiler pane open

-Using the terminal inside Spyder allows you to use the system shell rather than just the IPython console.
-You can use it to issue commands, interact with version control or to run programs.

 ============================
 Installing the Line Profiler
 ============================

-If you installed Spyder using conda, the best way to install Spyder-terminal is to run the following command in your terminal or Anaconda prompt on Windows:
+If you installed Spyder using conda, the best way to install Spyder-line-profiler is to run the following command in your terminal or Anaconda prompt on Windows:

 .. code-block:: bash